Focus Areas

 As part of Civic Futures, FICS is working with those on the frontline of this repression and those working to change systems at transnational level, investing in new research and analysis to understand in detail how a security playbook of tactics are being combined to criminalize, monitor, and delegitimize movements.
 We’re committed to building the field at the intersection of civic space and security, but we currently don’t make unsolicited grants through Civic Futures and we will publish on our website and in our newsletter if we have calls for proposals.

-In Rethinking Civic Space, FICS found that increasingly concentrated economic power is a direct driver of shrinking civic space.
-Multinational companies and super wealthy individuals are not simply hoarding resources, but are buying access to government, profiting from the repression of civic space, and positioning themselves as go to partners for government in place of civil society actors (for example, in fora which review digital rights).
-FICS intends to work with partners to examine more closely how this specifically impacts civic space and to strategise responses.
+In 'Rethinking Civic Space' FICS found that increasingly concentrated economic power is a direct driver of shrinking civic space.
+Multinational companies and super wealthy individuals are not simply hoarding resources, but are buying access to government.
+They profit from the repression of civic space, and position themselves as go-to partners for government in place of civil society actors.

 News & Resources